sds695/PUI2018_pmb434/HW8_pmb434/README.md

 ![Population Density in Santiago](Santiago_density_by_Block.png)

 The Jupyter Notebook was built to plot any city in Chile.
 However, for replication purposes I had to adjust it because CUSP ADRF doesn't have unrar installed, so it just works for Santiago as is.
-Based on the work in https://github.com/carnby/mapas_censo_2017 to understand the handling of Chilean census data and shapefiles.
+Based on the work by Eduardo Graells-Garrido in https://github.com/carnby/mapas_censo_2017 to understand the handling of Chilean census data and shapefiles.

 [Link to Jupyter Notebook](HW8_1_pmb434.ipynb)